Updated: Nov 8

 The Tracing Group on 01603 937800 or visit www.thetracinggroup.co.uk

 If further background information is required:

-The Share Foundation has been running the Department for Education’s savings/investment schemes for looked after children and young people since 2012 (Junior ISAs since 2012 and CTFs since 2017), during which time it has benefited over 165,000 young people.
-Before that, it was making additional voluntary contributions to the CTFs of looked after children: as from 2nd October 2017, The Share Foundation took on responsibility for the CTF scheme from the Official Solicitor in addition to the Junior ISA scheme.
+The Share Foundation has been running the Department for Education’s savings/investment schemes for looking after children and young people since 2012 (Junior ISAs since 2012 and CTFs since 2017), during which time it has benefited over 165,000 young people.
+Before that, it was making additional voluntary contributions to the CTFs of looked after children: as of 2nd October 2017, The Share Foundation took on responsibility for the CTF scheme from the Official Solicitor in addition to the Junior ISA scheme.

 In its work for the DfE, one of its key priorities with the CTF has been the reconciliation of the CTF scheme for young people in care, following the discovery that less than 25% of accounts for these young people were recorded in the transfers received from the Official Solicitor.
 However, further analysis during 2018-2020 has shown that very large numbers of families and young people are unaware of their accounts, particularly among the most disadvantaged (those in receipt of Child Tax Credit).
-The Share Foundation is therefore undertaking a programme of general recovery for the scheme, part of which is the CTF Ambassadors initiative (www.CTFAmbassadors.org.uk).
+The Share Foundation is, therefore, undertaking a programme of general recovery for the scheme, part of which is the CTF Ambassadors initiative (www.CTFAmbassadors.org.uk).